sdgathman/pyspf/README.md

     logging, spf-received header construction, and providing useful rejection messages when messages are rejected due to SPF.

---default-explanation" or "-default-explanation" {explanation string}: Default
+"--default-explanation" or "-default-explanation" {explanation string}: Default
     Fail explanation string to be used.

 "--sanitize" or "-sanitize" and "--debug" or "-debug": These options are no-op